esztersojtory/vitessce_data/README.md

+# In a Glimpse

+This page aims to simplify the process of transforming a Seurat object to a Vitessce visualisation.

+Starting File: Processed and Analysed Seurat Object

+Steps:
+1. Transform to Zarr store
+2. Data hosting (on GitHub Pages or locally)
+3. Constructing the config
+4. Uploading config to the Vitessce App

+The most time-consuming / confusing part of the process is constructing the config for the layout of the widgets, so it is highly encouraged to copy and edit a pre-existing file.
+These can be found in this repository in the .h5ad.zarr directory.
+More example configs are available on the [Vitessce Website](http://vitessce.io/examples/), by selecting an example and clicking "Edit" in the top right corner.

+Final Product: Interactive Vitessce Visualisation accessible on the web (if data is hosted publicaly)

 # Transform Seurat object to zarr store in R

 The following instructions detail process of creating a custom Vitessce visualisation from a Seurat object.